Imagine what it’s like for them…

 See Sample Enrichment Schedule.
 Variety is the key to successful enrichment in order to keep things interesting for all canines.
 Modest but pleasant changes in the dog’s environment help prevent dogs from becoming at-risk behaviorally during their stay at the animal centre.

 It is not possible to use every single enrichment activity listed in this section.
 However, choosing one or two enrichment activities from each category will ensure that the dogs in your care are stimulated in a variety of ways.
-For a printable version see sample of a selection of Daily Enrichment Activities.
+For a printable version see a selection of Daily Enrichment Activities.
 This chart is an example of a selection of activities, how you might use these and potential benefits.